smathot/time_series_test/readme.md

 * samples_re: bool, optional :  Indicates whether sample indices are included as an additive factor to the random-effects formula.
 If all splits yielded the same sample index, this is ignored.
+* localizer_re: bool, optional :  Indicates whether a random effects structure as specified using the `re_formula` keyword should also be used for the localizer models, or only for the final model.
 * fit_method: str, list of str, or None, optional :  The fitting method, which is passed as the `method` keyword to `mixedlm.fit()`.
 This can be a label or a list of labels, in which case different fitting methods are tried in case of convergence errors.